vaporbolt/BillyBot/README.md

 [![Watch the video](https://img.youtube.com/vi/EyHBpJnrkfU/maxresdefault.jpg)](https://www.youtube.com/watch?v=EyHBpJnrkfU&ab_channel=SethLastname)

-I host the bot on an an ec2 instance, but currently do not have ec2 configured to handle deployment across many servers. however here are some instructions to host the bot on your local machine!
+I host the bot on an an ec2 instance, but currently do not have ec2 configured to handle large enough loads for use amongst multiple Discord servers.
+However here are some instructions to host the bot on your local machine!

 ## Step 1: installing ffmpeg and adding it to your system path